bitwarden/server/README.md

 ### File Scoped Namespaces

-We recently migrated to using dotnet-format as code formatter.
-All previous branches will need to updated to avoid large merge conflicts using the following steps:
+We recently migrated to using file scoped namespaces to save some horizontal space.
+All previous branches will need to update to avoid large merge conflicts using the following steps:

 1. Check out your local Branch
 2. Run `git merge 9b7aef0763ad14e229b337c3b5b27cb411009792`